 A few weeks to a few months.

 When to see a doctor

 If your hip pain is minor, avoid athletic activity for a few days and allow the hip to rest.
 If your pain subsists after a week, consult a doctor.
 Pain and discomfort inside your hip or groin area may indicate a problem with your hip joint, and pain on the outside of your hip, thigh, or buttocks may indicate a problem with your muscles, tendons or ligaments.

 Other reasons to see a doctor include:

 - Low back pain in addition to hip pain

 - Increased stiffness or pain during and after athletic activities

-- Pain in the hip and groin area
+- Clicking, locking or snapping in the hip

 - Pressure or tightness

 At Henry Ford, we treat hip injuries with a comprehensive approach that begins with a physical assessment by a primary care sports physician.
 He or she will identify the source of your pain and diagnose the injury.
 Once a diagnosis has been made, we’ll design a custom treatment plan that ensures your hip joint is restored to healthy, working order.